Emergent Nodal Spheres and Weyl Fermions via Spin-Texture Coupled to Thin Film Orbital Dirac Semimetals

+Since each nonzero harmonic $H_n$ lies in $\mathcal{A}_-$, any contribution to the static effective Hamiltonian must involve an even number of such terms in order to satisfy the zero-harmonic constraint.
+It follows that every term generated in the van Vleck expansion belongs to $\mathcal{A}_+$, and therefore

+This restriction has an immediate consequence: the effective Hamiltonian can only contain operators that are even under conjugation by $\sigma_x$, with no terms proportional to $\sigma_y$, $\sigma_z$, or $\tau_i \sigma_{y,z}$.
+As a result, $H_{\mathrm{eff}}$ is block-diagonal in the eigenbasis of $\sigma_x$, and no mass term is generated.

+To corroborate the van Vleck analysis beyond perturbation theory, we compute the Floquet spectrum directly in a truncated Sambe space.
+Restricting to the one-photon sector, we construct the block Floquet Hamiltonian including the $m=0,\pm1$ harmonics and diagonalize it numerically.
+The resulting quasi-energy spectrum, shown in Fig. \ref{Fig5}, exhibits a closed degeneracy structure in quasi-energy space that is continuously connected to the nodal sphere obtained at leading order.
+We note that, due to the presence of coordinate-dependent terms in the Floquet harmonics, translational symmetry in the transverse directions is explicitly broken, and $k_x, k_y$ are not good quantum numbers in this geometry.
+This suggests that, in the absence of transverse translational symmetry, the nodal sphere reorganizes into a quantized degeneracy shell in transverse-mode space.

-{\it Conclusions.} In this work, we examined the effects of coupling a spin-texture to a spinless Dirac semimetal.
+{\it Conclusions.} In this work, we examined the effects of coupling a spin-texture to an orbital Dirac semimetal.
 We employed a unitary transformation to find a Hamiltonian whose spectrum and eigenstates were controlled by the pitch vector and exchange coupling.
 Using a linear pitch vector led to the formation of four Weyl nodes, two at distinct momenta space and the other two split in energy.
 This novel system exhibited the classic anomalous Hall and chiral magnetic effects characteristic of Weyl systems.
 The topological Hall response exhibited a circle of invariance in the $(g_x,g_y)$ plane, whereas the CME remained proportional to the exchange coupling $J_{ex}$.
-Along the way, we found the magnetic-field-induced Landau level structure exhibited a Lifshitz transition as we increased the Landau index $n$.
+Along the way, we found the magnetic-field-induced Landau level structure exhibited a Lifshitz-like transition as we increased the Landau index $n$.
 We then chose a time-dependent pitch vector and analyzed the resulting system using van-Vleck perturbation theory.
-We found that the system hosted emergent nodal spheres in the Sambe space of effective Hamiltonians --- these spheres were protected by a $U(1)$ symmetry and would remain closed surfaces to all orders in perturbation theory.
-This last result was explicitly proven.
-The novel results of this work invites experimental exploration further supported by the recent discovery of the material family Pr$_8$CoGa$_3$ which hosts spinless Dirac fermions.
+We found that the leading-order Floquet effective Hamiltonian hosts a nodal sphere in momentum space.
+Beyond this approximation, the driven system exhibits a closed quasi-energy degeneracy structure, constrained by the operator algebra of the Floquet expansion and continuously connected to the nodal sphere.
+The novel results of this work invite experimental exploration further supported by the recent discovery of the material family Pr$_8$CoGa$_3$ which hosts orbital Dirac fermions.